nward/trueentropy/README.md

 ## Usage
 Simply run trueentropy.py as root.

+## Compatibility
+This only runs on Linux.
+I tested it on an Elementary OS VM I had handy, so it works on that at least.
+Please submit PRs adding support for additional systems.
+Windows and OS X seem like good target platforms.

 ## Production quality
 Please DO NOT use this on a production system.
 I would like feedback on the code, so please review it and submit PRs.